FiditeNemini/artcraft/docs/README.md

 }
 ```

-And the response it initially gives back,
+And the response it gives us back,

 ```json
 {